Adrian Cárdenas: Oakland Athletics

 On July 17, 2008, the Phillies traded Cárdenas, Josh Outman and Matthew Spencer to the Oakland Athletics in exchange for Joe Blanton.
 He was assigned to A-Advanced Stockton, but was promoted to Double-A Midland in August.
-In 109 total games, he hit .296 with 5 HRs, 40 RBIs and 17 SBs.
+In 109 total games, he hit .296 with 5 home runs, 40 RBIs and 17 stolen bases.

 Cárdenas was a non-roster invitee to the Oakland Athletics spring training camp in 2009.
 He split the season with Midland and Triple-A Sacramento.
-In 130 games total, he hit .299 with 4 HRs and 79 RBIs.
+In 130 games total, he hit .299 with 4 home runs and 79 RBIs.

 To start the 2010 season, Cárdenas was ranked ninth in Oakland's farm system according to Baseball America and again was at big-league camp as a non-roster invitee.
 He opened the year at Sacramento, but was demoted to Midland in June.
 He was promoted back to Sacramento in August.
-In 109 games total, .304 with 4 HRs and 53 RBIs.
-Cárdenas spent 2011 with Sacramento, where in 127 games, he hit .314 with 5 HRs, 51 RBIs and 13 SBs.
+In 109 games total, .304 with 4 home runs and 53 RBIs.
+Cárdenas spent 2011 with Sacramento, where in 127 games, he hit .314 with 5 home runs, 51 RBIs and 13 stolen bases.
 After the season, Cárdenas was added to the 40-man roster.

 On January 26, 2012, Cárdenas was designated for assignment by the Athletics to make room on the 40-man roster for new signee Jonny Gomes.